grizzdank/contractflow/docs/project_requirements_document.md

-# Project Requirements Document (PRD) for ContractFlow
+# Project Requirements Document (PRD) for ContractFlo

 ## 1. Project Overview

-ContractFlow is a web-based platform built for small businesses to manage the entire lifecycle of their contracts.
+ContractFlo is a web-based platform built for small businesses to manage the entire lifecycle of their contracts.
 The platform simplifies daily operations by centralizing contract management, automating key reminders, and providing actionable insights to help users grow their business.
-At its core, ContractFlow tackles the challenge of inconsistent contract handling and the risk of missed deadlines by offering a structured, role-based approach to contract management.
+At its core, ContractFlo tackles the challenge of inconsistent contract handling and the risk of missed deadlines by offering a structured, role-based approach to contract management.

 The platform is being built to modernize contract workflows while ensuring data security and compliance.
 Our key objectives include enabling easy search and retrieval of contracts, integrating with popular e-signature services, and delivering clear, actionable reporting for business performance.
 Success will be measured by smooth user onboarding, the robustness of role-based access, and the overall efficiency improvements in contract handling and compliance.